-The world's 15 best Christmas markets
+The world's 17 best Christmas markets

 3. Grand Christmas Market, Montreal, Canada

-Now in its second year, Montreal's Grand Christmas Market in Canada takes its inspiration from Europe's biggest festive events.
+Montreal's Grand Christmas Market in Canada takes its inspiration from Europe's biggest festive events.

-Running December 1-24 on the pedestrian thoroughfare of Ste Catherine Street, the event has more than 60 wooden houses plying their wares, from warming winter drinks to essential Christmas handicrafts.
+Running from December 1 to 24 in the pedestrian thoroughfare of Ste Catherine Street, it has more than 60 wooden houses plying their wares, from warming winter drinks to essential Christmas handicrafts.
 The market is especially good for kids, with an elves' workshop, Santa's sleigh and even an igloo.

 What makes it special: Although it closes its doors on Christmas Eve, Montreal's Grand Market reopens a week later to see in the New Year.
 Local DJs provide entertainment as the clock strikes midnight.